 3. Attire

-5. Mock Interview
+4. Mock Interview

 Studies show that performing a mock interview before an actual interview increases your chances of being hired.
 Make a list of all the common questions that are asked in an interview and practice your answers for each one.
 Add any questions you think the interviewer will specifically ask you.
-For example, if you have a two year career gap on your résumé, you should be ready to explain it.
+For example, if you have a two- year career gap on your résumé, you should be ready to explain it.
 Have a friend ask you the questions, or practice in front of a mirror.
-If you practice on your own, record your responses so you can critique yourself and improve your answers.
+If you practice independently, record your responses so you can critique yourself and improve your answers.
 Not only will this boost your confidence level, but it will also make sure you do not fumble in your interview.

-6. Your Questions
+5. Your Questions